lorenzomartino86/todolist/README.md

 - Consider performance

 #### Project Architecture
-The architecture of this project
+The architecture of this project is

 - **api:** Maven module used to collect Rest API, business logic and persistence layer.
-This module
+This module is generating a Jar library.
+- **ui:** Maven module used to handle ui components (html, javascript and css).
+This module is generating a WAR and depends on api.

 #### Technologies